amrithadevadiga/katacoda/APP workbench/step2.md

-Application Classification and Integration Patterns
+Let's look in to Application Classification and Integration Patterns

 <b>Big Data Application Classification </b>
 Big Data applications fall into the following categories: